MishaD8/MishaD8/README.md

 ### 💡 About This Profile
 This GitHub will document my **entire transition journey** — from my first AWS command to advanced security projects.
-Follow along if you’re curious how someone can shift from a non-IT background into **Cloud Security** through self-learning and practical work.

----

-🚀 *From Trucks to Cloud — and Beyond!*